edc061598/edc061598/README.md

 I am a full stack software engineer with a passion for frontend and backend development.
 I have been involved with projects Creating a fully-functional website which utilizes a structure relational database building efficient API's and new methodologies and techniques to create high-performance solutions.

-Technical skills include:
+🛠 Tech Stack:

-Frontend: HTML, CSS, TypeScript, React
+🎨 Frontend: HTML, CSS, TypeScript, React

-Backend: Node.js, Express
+🛠 Backend: Node.js, Express

-Database: PostgreSQL
+🗄 Database: PostgreSQL

-API Development & Optimization
+🚀 API Development & Optimization